About the SBIR Program

 - if sufficient technical and commercial progress has been made to justify a larger Phase II effort.

-EPA also offers a "Commercialization Option" of up to $100,000 and one additional year for firms with third party financing for accelerating commercialization.
+EPA also offers a "Commercialization Option" of up to $100,000 and one additional year for companies that secure third party investment in order to accelerate commercialization.

 Is EPA SBIR Right for You?